 Is a trip to Batu caves worth it?

 While we did have a great time here, it’s by no means a jaw-dropping experience.
 It’s a great way to spend a few hours, and of course, it’s one of the top things to do in Kuala Lumpur.
 Since it’s free it’s definitely worth checking out.
 But don’t go here expecting to have your mind blown.
+There are also plenty of other things to do near Batu Caves.
+So you could easily incorporate this into a day trip with a few other activities.

 On a side note, I’ve seen a few articles describing birds being locked up in cages to feed and snakes on display – that aren’t well looked after.
 I’ve also seen someone mention that the monkeys seemed to be starving or sick.
 We didn’t see any of this when we were visiting the Batu caves.
 These articles are quite outdated, and I think officials have changed a few things since then.
+We certainly didn’t see any Batu Caves snakes.

 LIKE IT?
 PIN IT